-Training in Nurse-LEd models of care ADdressing the Social Determinants of Health (SDOH)
+Training in Nurse-LEd models of care ADdressing the Systems of Care and Community Health

-Nurse-LEADS aims to offer innovative training to nurse scientists at the intersection of health equity, social determinants of health (SDOH), and nurse-led models of care.
+Nurse-LEADS aims to offer innovative training to nurse scientists focusing on population and community health.

-Trainees develop skills in digital health, advanced analytics, engagement science, and multisector partnerships as methodological approaches and tools for promoting health equity.
+Trainees develop skills in digital health, advanced analytics, engagement science, and multisector partnerships as methodological approaches.
 Nurse-LEADS builds upon a partnership with North Carolina Central University (NCCU) and the University of Texas at El Paso (UTEP).

 Funded by the US National Institute of Nursing Research (Grant T32NR021171).